 LEFT

-Carolina: Currently, the film is being shown at festivals and people can stay updated about current screenings here.
-Once the festival season is over the film will be made available online.
+Carolina: At present, the film is being screened at festivals, and people can stay updated about current showings through the updates on my website.
+Once the festival season concludes, the film will be made available online via Mubi, and a few other streaming platforms.

 Credits